aegis-icons/aegis-icons/CONTRIBUTING.md

   - Illustrator & Inkscape has image tracing tools, but we really don't recommend them.
 Usually results varies from really bad to somewhat decent.
 - **Making vectorized logo from scratch** is also option, if you're skilled and patient enough.

-> :information_source: SVG doesn't work?
-Try fixing it with [SVGminify.com](https://www.svgminify.com/).
+> :information_source: Is the SVG file broken?
+[SVG compression with SVGO or SVGOMG](#svg-compression--cleanup) just might fix it.

 > :warning: Watch out for SVGs that are using raster graphics ([example](https://github.com/haiwen/seafile-client/blob/7d8f06111960921ce01ef08e169d41bae13959ed/data/icons/scalable/apps/seafile.svg?short_path=d0d75d2#L54-L218)).
 These are not common, but does exist.